Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

     - A request to continue the game reaches the ServerLogic even though the game has not been paused previously.
 - **SessionDoesNotExist:** Is triggered when an attempt is made to interact with an Online-Session that does not exist.
 - **IllegalMessage:** Is triggered when an unknown message type is received, or when a message arrives at the ServerLogic out of order.
 More precise details are to be specified in the errorMessage.
+- **GuidAlreadyExists:** Is triggered if an already registered ModeratorGuid attempts to open a new session from a new connection.
+Addresses the unlikely event that two different ModeratorClients happen to generate the same Guid.

 ## Detailed message definitions